endless-snowfall/leetcode/src/leetcode/problems/problem00092/README.md

   - Space: O(1) as no new ListNode's will be created.
   - Time: O(n)

-# Tags: Linked List, Linear, Reversed Indices, NullPointerException
+# Tags: Medium, Linked List, Linear, Reversed Indices, NullPointerException

 # Notes:
   - Troubleshooting revealed mixing up indices while subtracting a difference.